tudose-mihai/MDS_pixel_perfect/README.md

 ## 3. Features list
 - Opening an image from the local machine
 - Loading a blank canvas
-- Edit image using various tools
+- Draw lines using brushes